emkornfield/parquet-site/content/en/docs/Contribution Guidelines/releasing.md

 #### 6\.
 Update parquet-format with feature enablement guidance

-The recommendations for other feature enablment is generally tied to releases of parquet-java (details are in the parquet-format repo).
+The recommendations for other feature enablement is generally tied to releases of parquet-java (details are in the parquet-format repo).
 As releases are made the specification should be updated to indicate the recommended dates for when a new feature may be enabled.